siemens/simatic-ai-launcher/environments/conda/Readme.md

 # Using conda

-By running the next commands you can create a conda virtual environment with the necessary packages to run the related ipython notebook, and then install this environment as an ipython kernel for your user.
+By running the next commands you can create a conda virtual environment with the necessary packages to run the related IPython notebook, and then install this environment as an IPython kernel for your user.
 We assume you already have conda, and JupyterLab installed on your system.
-If you haven't got one of these, please refer to the official [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) and [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) installation guides.
+If either of these is missing, please refer to the official [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) and [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) installation guides.

 Create and activate the new conda environment:
 ```commandline